A smiling senior woman with earrings and necklace from a portrait session.

 What if the Circuit Court Deemed a Person Disabled in a Guardianship Case?

 For a person who is already deemed disabled, one of the issues is who deemed them disabled.
 Let’s assume that the person was deemed disabled by the Circuit Court in a guardianship proceeding.
-Assuming this for guardianship of the property where the standard is that the person needs the appointment of a guardian because of a disability that impairs their ability to effectively manage their assets.
-The standard for the appointment of a guardian is different from that of incompetency.
-In fact, there is a Maryland statute that expressly states this.
-However, the lines will be blurry between a disability determination for guardianship purposes and incompetency (especially if the disability is dementia centered).
+And let’s assume this is for guardianship of the property, where the standard is that the person needs a guardian because of a disability such that they cannot effectively manage their assets.

 Similar Posts